 You might want to consider these aspects first.
 But if you are unsure which LED light bulbs are suitable for you, SimplyLED’s experienced customer service team are available to offer you advice and guidance.

-All LED bulbs require a ‘driver’ (a special type of transformer) to work properly.
-Mains voltage LED light bulbs (such as GU10 and B22 bulbs) have the driver built in to the bulb.
-MR16 and other 12V bulbs use an external driver.
+Mains voltage LED light bulbs (such as GU10, B22 and E27 bulbs) have a built-in driver and can simply be swapped out with your regular bulbs.
+However, some other bulbs, such as MR16 and other 12V bulbs, require the use of an external 12V driver.
 If you are replacing existing incandescent 12V bulbs you will need to replace the transformer with a special LED driver.

 Wattage and power